Madison's Opera in the Park called off for first time in 22 years as weather 'pulled a fast one'

 “Everyone was there.
 The police were already working, we’d already had buses to get the singers there.
 We already had the crew there,” Smith said.
 “We are a nonprofit arts organization, so that’s a decision I made because that is a burden beyond what we can bear.”

-Smith told people to leave the park at 7:45 p.m., she said.
+Smith said she told people to leave the park at 7:45 p.m.

 Lindmeier said he gave Smith a call at 6:30 p.m., after his newscast, when it became apparent to him that storms to the northwest were holding together.
 He said it was likely there would be storms going through during the time of the performance.
 He said he increased the odds from 30% to 70% and was told it was too late to reschedule.